-As an action, choose an unoccupied 1.5-meters cube of air that you can see within 9 meters.
+As two actions, choose an unoccupied 1-meter cube of air that you can see within 5 meters.
 An elemental force that resembles a dust devil appears in the cube.

-When you cast the spell—and as a bonus action on each of your turns thereafter—you can move the dust devil up to 9 meters.
+When you cast the spell—and as an action on each of your turns thereafter—you can move the dust devil up to 5 meters.

-When a creature comes within 1.5 meters of the dust devil for the first time on a turn or starts its turn there (not when the spell moves over the creature), it is battered by winds, and it must make a Reflex saving throw.
+When a creature comes within 1 meter of the dust devil for the first time on a turn or starts its turn there (not when the spell moves over the creature), it is battered by winds, and it must make a Reflex saving throw.

-On a failed save, the creature takes 3d6 bludgeoning damage and if it is Large or smaller it is pushed up to 4.5 meters away.
+On a failed save, it takes 3d8 bludgeoning damage and if it is Large or smaller it is pushed up to 3 meters away.

-On a successful save, the creature takes half as much damage and isn’t pushed.
+On a successful save, it takes half as much damage and isn’t pushed.

-If the dust devil moves over sand, dust, loose dirt, or small gravel, it sucks up the material and forms a 3-meters-radius cloud of debris around itself that lasts until the start of your next turn.
+If the dust devil moves over sand, dust, loose dirt, or small gravel, it sucks up the material and forms a 2-meter radius cloud of debris around itself that lasts until the start of your next turn.
 The cloud heavily obscures its area.

-You can increase the damage by 2d6 and affect a creature of a larger size for each additional mana or psi expended.
+You can increase the damage by 2d8 and affect a creature of a larger size for each additional mana or psi expended.